hunterdquant/BeatBlocks/README.md

 # BeatBlocks
-A rhythm based puzzled game for the Android platform.
+A rhythm based puzzled game for the Android platform for CS242 at Clarkson University.